nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Mockup
 ![mock up of list command](./images/UserGuide/mockup_list.png)

-### Editing a specific Flashcard : `edit`
+### Editing a Specific Flashcard : `edit`
 Edits an existing person in the address book.

-Format: `edit index/(q/a) (question/answer)`
+Format: `edit INDEX (q/a)/ (question/answer)`

 Examples:
 ```
-1. edit 1/q What is the colour of the sun changes the question at index 1 to “What is the colour of the sun”
+1. edit 1 q/ What is the colour of the sun?
+   (changes the question at index 1 to “What is the colour of the sun?”)

-2. edit 1/a Red changes the answer at index 1 to “Red”
+2. edit 1 a/ Red
+   (changes the answer at index 1 to “Red”)
 ```
 #### Expected output:
 ```
 “Successfully edited flashcard” message will be returned to the user via the CLI
-“Invalid input - input (<input>) is not an accepted value.
-Please enter an integer between 0 and deck.length()” message will be displayed on error.
+“The card index provided is invalid"
 ```
 #### Mockup:
 ![mock up of edit command](./images/UserGuide/mockup_edit.png)